genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ## Developing your first application​​

 This will enable you to see the basics of the Genesis low-code platform by starting with a very simple application.
 It is designed simply to get from start to finish as quickly as possible.
-It is in five main steps:
+It is in six main steps:

 1. [Create a new project](#1-create-a-new-project).
 2. [Define the data model](#2-define-the-data-model).